aamirdjearam/LTSI-Support-Bot-WriteUp/README.md

 "Amazon Polly is a service that turns text into lifelike speech, allowing you to create applications that talk, and build entirely new categories of speech-enabled products.
 Polly's Text-to-Speech (TTS) service uses advanced deep learning technologies to synthesize natural sounding human speech.
 With dozens of lifelike voices across a broad set of languages, you can build speech-enabled applications that work in many different countries." (aws.amazon.com/polly)

+##### Elasticsearch

+"Amazon Elasticsearch Service is a fully managed service that makes it easy for you to deploy, secure, and run Elasticsearch cost effectively at scale.
+You can build, monitor, and troubleshoot your applications using the tools you love, at the scale you need.
+The service provides support for open source Elasticsearch APIs, managed Kibana, integration with Logstash and other AWS services, and built-in alerting and SQL querying.
+Amazon Elasticsearch Service lets you pay only for what you use – there are no upfront costs or usage requirements.
+With Amazon Elasticsearch Service, you get the ELK stack you need, without the operational overhead." (https://aws.amazon.com/elasticsearch-service/)

+#### CloudTrail

+"AWS CloudTrail is a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.
+With CloudTrail, you can log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.
+CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.
+This event history simplifies security analysis, resource change tracking, and troubleshooting.
+In addition, you can use CloudTrail to detect unusual activity in your AWS accounts.
+These capabilities help simplify operational analysis and troubleshooting." (https://aws.amazon.com/cloudtrail/)

 #### Lambda

 "AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers, creating workload-aware cluster scaling logic, maintaining event integrations, or managing runtimes.
 With Lambda, you can run code for virtually any type of application or backend service - all with zero administration.
 Just upload your code as a ZIP file or container image, and Lambda automatically and precisely allocates compute execution power and runs your code based on the incoming request or event, for any scale of traffic.
 You can set up your code to automatically trigger from 140 AWS services or call it directly from any web or mobile app.
 You can write Lambda functions in your favorite language (Node.js, Python, Go, Java, and more) and use both serverless and container tools, such as AWS SAM or Docker CLI, to build, test, and deploy your functions." (aws.amazon.com/lambda)

 #### S3

 "Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 This means customers of all sizes and industries can use it to store and protect any amount of data for a range of use cases, such as data lakes, websites, mobile applications, backup and restore, archive, enterprise applications, IoT devices, and big data analytics.
 Amazon S3 provides easy-to-use management features so you can organize your data and configure finely-tuned access controls to meet your specific business, organizational, and compliance requirements.
 Amazon S3 is designed for 99.999999999% (11 9's) of durability, and stores data for millions of applications for companies all around the world." (aws.amazon.com/s3)

 #### SNS